 Logs provide valuable data for troubleshooting, business insight, governance and security.
 The best practices discussed in the context of the four-stage logs data lifecycle can help you create a useful and compliant logs system.
-While this paper discusses the strategy around your logs collection and analysis, our companion whitepaper, Logs data: A step by step guide for overcoming common compliance challenges, provides step by step guidance for how to implement this strategy in Cloud Logging.vWe encourage you to download that guide when you are ready to scope the updates you may plan for your system.
+While this paper discusses the strategy around your logs collection and analysis, our companion guide Logs data: Solving common compliance challenges provides step by step guidance for how to implement this strategy in Cloud Logging.
+We encourage you to download that guide when you are ready to scope the updates you may plan for your system.